 Children who are supported in understanding their adoption identity and trauma tend to have higher self-esteem and a stronger sense of belonging.
 CCS Adoption is dedicated to getting the right services to adopters and adoptees and offering timely access to a wider range of therapy, assessments and specialist activities to explore their childhood experiences.

-- 41 parents participated in the therapeutic Hearts and Minds course
+- 38 parents attended the Hearts and Minds course

 Facilitating Peer Support